Fire Code Compliance & Requirements in MassachusettsMarch 29, 2022 9:57 am

 To answer your questions and help you navigate fire code compliance, we have compiled this beginner’s guide to code compliance and Massachusetts fire alarm system requirements for commercial and residential buildings.

-To protect the lives of your employees and customers and to protect your property, your commercial building should include a fire alarm system.
+To protect the lives of your employees and customers and to protect your property, your commercial building security should include a fire alarm system.
 A fire alarm system protects your commercial building, and you may also be required by your state to include a functional fire system in your business to stay operational.
-As such, every owner of a commercial building will face the question of whether they need to install a fire alarm system.
+As such, every commercial building owner will face the question of whether they need to install a fire alarm system.